Skip to content

 """Verifica inicio de sesión.
 Solo acepta argumentos posicionales."""

-Benefits: - Prevents accidental keyword argument usage in security-critical functions - Makes API intentions clearer - Protects against future parameter name changes
+Benefits: - Prevents accidental keyword argument usage in security-critical functions - Makes API intentions clearer - Protects against future parameter name changes - Enforces correct parameter order in business logic

 Python 3.9 Features